-Associate Vice President, Office of Diversity and Equity
+Associate Vice President, Office of Institutional Equity

-Wood Hall, First Floor
+Storrs: Wood Hall, First Floor

-Director of Investigations, Office of Diversity and Equity
+Director of Investigations, Office of Institutional Equity Deputy Title IX Coordinator

-Wood Hall, First Floor
+Storrs: Wood Hall, First Floor

-Lead Title IX Investigator, Office of Diversity and Equity
+Title IX Coordinator, Office of Institutional Equity

-Wood Hall, First Floor
+Storrs: Wood Hall, First Floor

-16 Munson Road, 4th Floor
+UConn Health: Munson Road, Third Floor

 The University is committed to protecting the privacy of all individuals involved in the investigation and resolution of a report under this Policy.
-The University also is committed to providing assistance to help Students, Employees and Third Parties make informed choices.
+The University also is committed to providing assistance to help Students, Employees, Registered Student Organizations, and Third Parties make informed choices.
 With respect to any report under this Policy, the University will take reasonable efforts to protect the privacy of participants, in accordance with applicable state and federal law, while balancing the need to gather information to assess the report and to take steps to eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects.